Visit our Sister Sites:

 Many shrub roses will bloom throughout the season, making them a good choice for rose gardening.

-Modern roses include hybrid teas (the most commonly known rose) and floribundas.
+Modern roses include hybrid teas (the best known type of rose bush) and floribundas.
 Most varieties are hardy to zones 4-9.

 There are many species of roses within the above listed types of roses.